 Lastly of course is Ovveoskuld (literally Ovve virginity).
-There is a symbol of the supplier for our Ovve on the left leg pocket (JAC on our chapter) which Ovveoskulden refers to.
+There is a symbol of the supplier for our Ovve on the left leg pocket (JAC for our chapter) which Ovveoskulden refers to.
 To still have the symbol on your Ovve means to still have your Ovveoskuld.
-There has been traditions of taking others and gathering others Ovveoskuld and the only allowed way of removing others Ovveoskuld is by ripping them off with your teeth.
-So if you still have your Ovveoskuld then you are fully allowed to protect yourself if someone tries this.
+There have been traditions of taking others and gathering others' Ovveoskuld and the only allowed way of removing others' Ovveoskuld is by ripping them off with your teeth.
+So if you still have your Ovveoskuld, you are fully allowed to protect yourself if someone tries this.

 The best tip Prylmångleriet can give you is that you should sew your patches on properly.
-Otherwise your patches might fall of during all kinds of crazy events and parties.
-If you use good thread and sew them properly then this will happen less.
-Never use glue though since this will leave ugly marks on the Ovve and the patch.
+Otherwise, your patches might fall off during all kinds of crazy events and parties.
+If you use a good thread and sew them properly, this is less likely to happen.
+Never use glue though, since this will leave ugly marks on the Ovve and the patch.

 How do you find patches?

 The goal with your Ovve is to of course make it as nice as possible.
 So our tip is to fill the space with a lot of cool accessories and modifications to make your Ovve unique to you.
 The most common way of getting patches is by participating in events, going to pubs (and getting the chapters' speciality drink), buying from us outside of META, exchanging with others or buying privately.
 There are a lot of sites and Facebook-groups where you might exchange or buy/sell patches privately.